Professor & Canada Research Chair in Applied Mathematics and Integrated Study of Global Change

 - University Fellow, Resources for the Future, Inc. Washington DC

 I am honoured to be a Canada Research Chair & Prof in Applied Mathematics and Global Change, at the University of British Columbia.
-I am similarly fortunate in being elected a University Fellow at Resources for the Future, a Washington DC think tank and serve as Adjunct Professor at Carnegie Mellon University’s Department of Engineering & Public Policy.
+I am similarly fortunate in being a University Fellow at Resources for the Future, a Washington DC think tank and an Adjunct Professor at Carnegie Mellon University’s Department of Engineering & Public Policy.

-I have had a wide range of publications ranging from how to choose electricity generation technologies under technological and regulatory uncertainty to different determinants of malaria in the world.
+I have studied a wide range of topics ranging from how to choose electricity generation technologies under technological and regulatory uncertainty to different determinants of malaria in the world.
 I have been a lead author on the Intergovernmental Panel on Climate Change and also on the Millennium Ecosystem Assessment.
-I am very pleased to have been able to have helped 35 PhDs complete their theses.
+I am very pleased to have been able to have helped 44 PhDs complete their theses.

 - In 1989 I was awarded a Warren Weaver Fellowship by the Rockefeller Foundation where I co-designed the program for global environmental leadership LEAD with Tim Weiskel.

 - In 1995 our team at Carnegie Mellon, in recognition of its development of the Integrated Assessment approach, was awarded one of two NSF awards for the study of the Humans Dimensions of Global Change.
 Our sister institution was led by Elinor Ostrom at U of Indiana.